Checkpoints

 , in Google Cloud, refer to the gcloud CLI overview guide.

-Create two web servers (blue and green) in the default VPC network.
-Then, install nginx on the webservers and modify the welcome page to distinguish the servers.
+In this section, you will create two web servers (blue and green) in the default VPC network.
+Then, you will install nginx on the web servers and modify the welcome page to distinguish the servers.

 Create the blue server with a network tag.